 This guide outlines the steps for the undergraduate student federal direct loan process.
 It also includes resources to help you navigate the student loan process and the CUNYfirst system.

-(NOTE: Graduate students should review Graduate Student Loan guide)
+(NOTE: Graduate students should review Graduate Student Loan guide and Doctoral (Audiology) Students should review the Doctoral Student Loan Guide)

 Click here to jump to How to Apply for Federal Direct Subsidized/Unsubsidized Loan